 Order: Papa’s ribs and the goat’s cheese salad.

 This photogenic city is a delight to walk through, you can walk from one side to the other in just 20 minutes.
 However, it’s one of those places you’ll want to hang around for a while.
+The latest departure time for the bus is 8pm back to Prague.

 This is the biggest ancient castle complex in the world according to the Guinness World Records and the most visited sight in Prague.
 Within its walls, you’ll find a varied collection of historic buildings, museums and galleries.
 If you want to go into any of the buildings, you have to purchase a ticket, however, you can freely walk around the grounds.